Unpaid Taxes: Delinquent Property Tax Guide For Taxpayers Filing or Paying Late

-Get a Free Consultation on unpaid taxes by one of our Tax Professionals
+Get a Free Consultation from one of our Tax Professionals.

 By submitting this form, you agree to receive emails, telephone calls, and text messages at any time, including hours outside business hours (8:00AM EST - 9:00PM EST).
 This is so that we may reach you as soon as possible to consult on your potential case.

-The consequences of unpaid taxes vary significantly depending upon the situation of the taxpayer.
+The consequences of tax debt vary significantly depending on the taxpayer’s situation.
 One of the most significant consideration factors is whether taxes have been filed.
-The total penalty for having unfiled and unpaid taxes is 10x greater than having unpaid taxes alone.
-If taxes remain unpaid, the IRS and most states follow a standard collection procedure for most taxpayers that often ends with liens and levies.
-Below are details on tax penalties and other possible collection actions that the IRS will take with unpaid taxes.
+The penalty for having unfiled tax debt is ten times greater than having debt alone.
+If taxes remain overdue, the IRS and most states follow a standard collection procedure for most taxpayers that often ends with liens and levies.
+Below are details on tax penalties and other possible collection actions that the IRS will take with debt.

 Great company, saved me thousands on my back taxes with the IRS & now I can sleep at nights.These guys are my saving grace.
 Thanks Again